Selective Focus: Mike Scholtz

 Postcards and Relics from the Duluth Flame Restaurant

 This undated postcard shows off one of Duluth’s best-remembered restaurants, the Flame, which operated off-and-on at multiple locations in various forms from the 1930s to the 1980s.
 At the time of the postcard above, the Flame was at 353 S. Fifth Ave.
-W., where the Great Lakes Aquarium is today.
-The Flame operated on the waterfront from 1946 to 1973 and reopened there in 1983. (more…)
+W., where the Great Lakes Aquarium is today. (more…)

 Lake Superior Sunrise Time Lapse